When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 So, if the unchurched feel guilty, why don’t they just start going to church?

-Church-going Christians who have been attending for a long-term might not fully appreciate how church can seem intimidating to the non-Christian who worries if they could ever fit in and make friends.
+Church-going Christians who have been attending for a long time might not fully appreciate how church can seem intimidating to the non-Christian who worries if they could ever fit in and make friends.

 They worry about church etiquette or protocol and are worried about feeling out of place.